 This isn’t a complex issue, and he understands why, too.
 One that is often taken out of context (in terms of relationships), many treat common courtesy as restrictive and sacrificial in our more self-focused culture today.
 As if others don’t [deserve] need courtesy, especially if it costs us.

 A sign of respect that is DEEPLY undervalued, he’s simply not going to overthink it.
 (This is just one measly example) – he’s going to let you know [when and where] he’s hanging out with the guys.
-[Bomb-drop] And here’s the best part – he sincerely WANTS you to know because he values a connection and relationship that is open in communication.
-In fact, since he values you, he will treat it like it’s your right to know.
-Why?
-Because he knows a relationship is not only built on trust, but that trust is to be reinforced.
-Ongoing reassurance is an important part of the process, earned, lost or not.
+[Bomb-drop] And here’s the best part – he sincerely WANTS you to know because he values connection over personal sovereignty.
+He KNOWS he doesn’t have to fill you in on anything about his life or day to day, that he is deserving of keeping things to himself, but that does not rule his desires.

 To put it simply, he’s not going to allow his [sovereign] freedom and pride to overpower his will to be humble, mindful, and considerate.
+Because when you benefit from courtesy so does he.

 where the line(s) are drawn